This Final draft review explains why it is a pricey but comprehensive software and goes over why it’s considered the best in the industry.

 If you really only use the basic word processor, your older version will be fine.

-Want more?
-Check out our guide to the best writing apps.
+If you’re looking for another type tool, check out our guide to the best writing apps.

 Final Draft Review: FAQs